Please call the press office on 020 7981 2819 to arrange. We have a dedicated ISDN line.

 Shaun Spiers, Chief Executive

-Shaun has led CPRE since 2004 and is naturally one of our most senior spokespeople.
-Before joining CPRE Shaun was Chief Executive of ABCUL, the credit union trade association.
-From 1994 to 1999, he was an MEP, serving on the European Parliament’s Agriculture and Rural Affairs Committee.
+Shaun has led CPRE since 2004.
+Previously, he was Chief Executive of ABCUL, the credit union trade association.
+From 1994 to 1999, he was an MEP for the South East, serving on the European Parliament’s Agriculture and Rural Affairs Committee.
+He is a trustee of Sustain, the alliance for food and farming, and was a founder trustee of Civic Voice.

 Neil Sinden, Director of Policy and Campaigns

-Neil has been CPRE’s Director of Policy and Campaigns for the past eight years and has a deep understanding of the issues affecting rural England.
+Neil has been CPRE’s Director of Policy and Campaigns since 2002 and has extensive and specialist knowledge of the issues affecting rural England.
+He previously worked for urban and rural planning consultancies and the arts and conservation group, Common Ground.

 Erica Popplewell, Head of Goverment and Rural Affairs